Hayanaga/SillyTavern-AvatarDecorations-CSS/README.md

 }

 Comment lines make it self explanatory, just replace the file name of the PNG image with the file name of the decoration you want to use for both the User and Character, I'm providing a preview image so you don't have to navigate to the folder.
+The first line of code will change the avatar frame for both the User avatar and the selected Persona inside the Persona Menu in both List and Grid mode.
 ![](README/Decorations_Preview.png)

 # TO DO LIST